 - Gender Watch

-Access to over 140 periodicals that focus on women and women's issues, including academic and scholarly journals, magazines, newspapers, newsletters, booklets, and reports.
+Access to over 300 titles (over 250 in full text) that focus on women and women's issues, including academic and scholarly journals, magazines, newspapers, newsletters, booklets, and reports.
 Some archival material as far back as 1974.

 - Grove Encyclopedia of American Art (GEAA)